guccidoge/stock_selection_tool/README.md

 4. Exit
 5. Go to Stock Ticker Tool
 ```
-Register: If you are new to the tool, choose option 1 to register an account using your email.
+Register: For new accounts using your email.
-Login: If you already have an account, choose option 2 to log in using your email.
+Login: For logging in with your email.
+Your passwords are hashed using bcrypt so it will appear empty on the terminal.
+All credentials are saved into credentials.csv

 ### Step 2: Stock Ticker Tool
 Once you're logged in, you'll have the option to use the stock selection tool by choosing option 5 (Go to Stock Ticker Tool).
 Here’s what happens next: